cchauve/Callysto-Salish-Baskets/README.md

 ![](https://moa.ubc.ca/wp-content/uploads/2018/03/Basket-by-Theresa-Gabriel-Lil%E2%80%99wat.-Photo-by-Derek-Tan.jpg "Lil’wat basket by Teresa Bagriel")

-The project we describe here originates from a starting collaboration between the <a href="http:/math.sfu.ca" target="_blank">Department of Mathematics</a>  at <a href="http://www.sfu.ca" target="_blank">Simon Fraser University</a> and baskets weavers from the <a href="http://www.tlaaminnation.com" target="_blank">Tla'amin Nation</a>.
-Together, we developed a series of interactive, online <a href="http://jupyter.org/" target="_blank">Jupyter notebooks</a> (a simple, powerful computer application) that can generate motifs similar to those observed on existing woven baskets, and can also create novel motifs.
-This project was funded by the Pacific Institute for <a href="https://www.pims.math.ca/" target="_blank">Pacific Institute for Mathematical Sciences</a> and is part of the <a href="https://callysto.ca/" target="_blank">Callysto</a> project, which aims to bring technology into Canadian classrooms.

 The guiding idea of our work is that the motifs we observe on many Coast Salish baskets are highly regular and can be described very simply in terms of basic geometric shapes (broken lines, triangles, rectangles, …) and mathematical operations such as reflections and stacking.
 Following this observation, we designed two Jupyter notebooks inspired by baskets the Tla’amin Nation presented to us during a visit. .